livingdocsIO/documentation/content/guides/documents/includes/document-teasers.md

   content: [{
     id: 'some-unique-id',
     // here we define the desired component from which the teaser finally will be rendered
-    component: 'my-teaser',
+    component: 'teaser-template',
     content: {
-      // all directives defined here are references to the 'my-teaser'
+      // all directives defined here are references to the 'teaser-template'
       // component and will be populated later within the editor }
   }]